DQI-UG/EarthSV/README.md

 # EarthSV

+## Authors: Maciej Stankiewicz, Omer Sakarya, Karol Horodecki, and Mikołaj Czechlewski

-Software for the "Quantum amplification of semi-random sequences obtained from seismic events" publication
+## Software for the "Quantum amplification of semi-random sequences obtained from seismic events" publication